morawi-cg/MoRawi-MissionToMars/README.md

 <p>[The output of the test for port binding]<img src=BoosterTest.png></p>

-### Extra Testing & Dependencies:
+###  Testing & Dependencies processing:
-Some testing was implemented on vms, this was to understand the software functionality, solving dependency & better understanding the way in which porting to containers should be done.
+Early testing was implemented on virtual machines, this was to understand the software modules/components, solve dependency & better understanding the way in which porting to containers should be done.

 Packages such as Node-JS based ones & Golang based ones , needed extas dependencies installed on the hosting vms, this was handled through the discovery & teting process, aimed at the software functionality: